dataArtisans/flink-training-web/lessons/keyed-streams.md

   .keyBy("startCell")
 {% endjava %}

-Every keyBy causes a network shuttle that repartitions the stream.
+Every keyBy causes a network shuffle that repartitions the stream.
 In general this is pretty expensive, since it involves network communication along with serialization and deserialization.

 ![keyBy and network shuffle]({{site.images}}/keyBy.png)